some-natalie/some-natalie/README.md

   - [OpenWRT](https://openwrt.org) router ([build directions](https://some-natalie.dev/blog/openwrt-setup/))
   - [Pi-hole](https://pi-hole.net), for DNS and ad-blocking
   - Ubiquiti UniFi network controller, in [Docker](https://github.com/jacobalberty/unifi-docker) of course
-- I have an awesome life outside of tech, so while I have a few projects that I enjoy (:point_up:), nothing above is close to where I spend most of my time / energy.
+- I have an awesome life outside of tech, so while I have a few projects that I enjoy (👆), nothing above is close to where I spend most of my time / energy.
 If you need anything of mine above fixed, please feel free to fork it and send me a pull request! ❤️

-Heads up!
+### Heads up!

 - 🔭 I’m currently working on automating everything put in front of me.
-- 🌱 I’m currently learning some more in-depth Kubernetes administration and a bit of Go.
+- 🌱 I’m currently learning some more in-depth Kubernetes security and technical writing.
 - 🎤 Public speaking is fun!
 Check out what I've been up to [here](https://some-natalie.dev/speaking/).
 - 😄 Pronouns: she/her
 - ❓ Looking for my résumé?
 It's [here](RESUME.md), but you can also look at a little bit of what I've been up to in my profile.
 If you want to know about where else I've worked and went to school, you should go to [LinkedIn](https://linkedin.com/in/nsomersall).